 Tron Fu represents clients in a variety of industries in many aspects of intellectual property litigation.
 As an MBA graduate and founder of both an Internet service company and software company, he has first-hand understanding of clients’ business needs.
 Mr. Fu employs this experience to develop and execute strategies that protect his clients' intellectual property interests.

-He was selected for inclusion in the Illinois Rising Stars® lists in 2016 and 2017, featuring outstanding young attorneys in the state.
+He has been selected for inclusion in the Illinois Rising Stars® lists each year since 2016, featuring outstanding young attorneys in the state.